JonSnowbd/note/readme.md

 - [ ] Create a `NoteDeveloperSettings` resource in your project for Note to automatically detect(or set it manually in `ProjectSettings/Addons/Note`)
 - [ ] Set your Entry Scene to `res://addons/note/ENTRY.tscn`
-- [ ] Set your real game's entry scene in your `NoteDeveloperSettings` file.
+- [ ] Set your game's entry scene in your `NoteDeveloperSettings` file.
 - [ ] **(Optional)** Create a custom Save Script and set it in your Developer Settings
 - [ ] **(Optional)** ...
 Enjoy!